Hey, it’s not like they were on the Axis of Evil of anything:

 Result?
 The university is “investigating” him and has suspended him from all teaching duties.

 I know what you’re thinking right now — good thing Hollywood didn’t think like that in World War II.
 But which is more important?
 Actually defeating Imperial Japan, or being endlessly hectored afterwards about the tone of our propaganda afterwards by the hairshirt left?
+(And don’t get them started on the horrors of V-J Day in Times Square, aka, the birth of America’s rampant Rape Culture.
+No, really.)
 Remember the motto that defines political correctness and unites our left with those in Pyongyang: Better dead than rude!

 Or as Jim Treacher writes, “Oh, now you’re worried about free speech and artistic expression?”